ビザ申請

 Securing Office Space as a Base of Operations

-Investment of at Least 5 Million Yen When Starting a Business
+Capital Requirement of at Least 30 Million Yen

 Registration of Establishment of Company